 How do I declutter special documents like bank statements, etc.?

-After looking at the four steps, there are a few special documents that you may have difficulty knowing how to handle.
+After looking at the four steps, there are a few special documents that you should consider.

 a.
 Bank statements

-For the most part, you should have keep bank statements, either a hard or a digital version, for one year.
-After that, any old bank statements should be shredded as they likely contain personal and financial information.
+For the most part, you should have access to your bank statements, either a hard or a digital version, for one year.
+After that, any old bank statements should be shredded as they could have some personal and financial information.

 b.
 Receipts